Doctoral education Aii

 Information about doctoral education courses at KI, including Aii courses, can be found at https://internwebben.ki.se/en/doctoral-courses.

-The following doctoral education courses within the Aii program may have vacancies for the fall 2016 and spring 2017.
+The following doctoral education courses within the Aii program may have vacancies for the spring 2017.
 Please contact the course organizer directly if you are interested.

 |Course code||Title||Date||HEC||Course organizer|